-- a) No trustee shall accept a gift from any person or entity that has dealings with the Board if a reasonable person might conclude that the gift could influence the trustee when performing his or her duties to the Board. - b) A trustee shall not use his or her office to advance the trustee's interests or the interests of any family member or person or organization with whom or with which the trustee is related or associated. - c) No trustee shall use his or her office to obtain employment with the Board for the trustee or a family member.
+- a) No trustee shall accept a gift from any person or entity that has dealings with the Board if a reasonable person might conclude that the gift could influence the trustee when performing his or her duties to the Board.
+However, this does not, for example, preclude a Trustee from accepting a free ticket or admission to a charitable event or professional development event. - b) A trustee shall not use his or her office to advance the trustee's interests or the interests of any family member or person or organization with whom or with which the trustee is related or associated. - c) No trustee shall use his or her office to obtain employment with the Board for the trustee or a family member.